Geekfish/dojo_game_of_life/README.md

 done at Python Dojo

-Run`life.py` and it generates a board with random cells in the terminal, then updates at regular intervals
+Run`life.py` and it generates a grid with random cells in the terminal, then updates at regular intervals